What my seven-year-old taught me about scams.

-Swindlers will tricks kids by claiming to be famous youtubers, pretending the trade will unlock secret content, and creating sob-stories about real life tragedies.
+Swindlers will trick kids by claiming to be famous YouTubers, pretending the trade will unlock secret content, and creating sob stories about real-life tragedies.

 In order to trade rare pets in the game, players must now apply for a trading license.
 Once they've proven they understand how scammers work and the techniques they use, they're allowed to take part.

 This technique works because, unlike crimes like theft or assault, most scams require the victim to play an active role in their own victimhood.
 The victim usually gives away the valuables or the means by which the scammer can steal them.

 I still supervise my daughter's gameplay but, even if I didn't, I know that she's now an educated player unlikely to be taken for a ride.

 Imagine if this type of system was introduced to other platforms.

 Banks could add a step to transfers where customers need to answer a YES/NO question to continue.